AP Explains: ‘Car Wash’ probe faces new challenges

 WHAT IS THE SUPREME COURT DISCUSSING?

 Plea bargain testimonies are at the core of the Car Wash investigation.
 A majority of justices in Brazil’s top court voted last week in favor of allowing defendants mentioned in plea deals to testify after hearing the accusation.
 They argue that the accused had not been adequately allowed to defend themselves.
 The case applied to Márcio de Almeida Ferreira, the Petrobras executive who raised the issue.
-Justices have yet to decide whether the decision will apply only to his and future cases, or be retroactive — a measure that potentially could undermine earlier convictions.
+Justices have yet to decide whether the decision will apply only to his and future cases, or be retroactive — the latter being a step that likely would undermine earlier Car Wash convictions, said Luis Claudio, a constitutional law professor at IBMEC university.

 WHAT COULD THE RULING MEAN?